xilenAtenea/workshop_001etl/README.md

 - Hires segmented by seniority (bar chart)
 - Hires across years for select countries (USA, Brazil, Colombia, Ecuador) displayed through a multiline chart.

+NOTE: A candidate is considered hired if he/she has both scores greater than or equal to 7.

 ## Quick data overview

-The CSV file contains the data of candidates who participated in a selection process for a job.
+The CSV file (candidates.csv) contains the data of candidates who participated in a selection process for a job.
 It's important to note that this data is randomly generated.
-The task will be to perform extensive analysis and various data manipulations on this data set.
+The task will be to perform extensive analysis and various data manipulations on this data set like change the columns names and create a new column to determine whether or not a person was hired based on the criteria of the challenge (A candidate is considered hired if he/she has both scores greater than or equal to 7).

-I have 50k rows of data about candidates.
-The fields I had were:
+This dataset have 50k rows of data about candidates.
+The columns names and their respective datatype before data transformation are:

-- First Name
+- First Name : Object
-- Last Name
+- Last Name : Object
-- Email
+- Email : Object
-- Country
+- Country : Object
-- Application Date
+- Application Date : Object
-- Yoe (years of experience)
+- Yoe : Integer : Object
-- Seniority
+- Seniority : Object
-- Technology
+- Technology : Object
-- Code Challenge Score
+- Code Challenge Score : Integer
-- Technical Interview
+- Technical Interview : Integer

+  NOTE:
+  YOE means Years Of Experience

 ## Technologies Used